CodeDevMLH/ESP32-GardenSprinklerSystem/README.md

 # Hardware
 The project builds up on the ESP32-Hardware and is currently not running on any other microcontrollers.
 The ESP triggers relays with a HIGH level on the output GPIO.
-So I recommend HIGH level relays to control the Pump and magnetic valve (commonly 24V AC)
+So I recommend HIGH level relays to control the Pump and magnetic valve (commonly 24V AC).
+Optional, the web interface displays current sensor reading e.g. temperature, humidity, ground humidity etc.

 # To-Do
 - nice sucess/error/info/confirm alerts